webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Divert-Attacks.md

 ---
 aliases:
 - Divert Attacks
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/4
+- Ability/Tier/Mid
-  - Abilities
+- Ability/Pool/Speed
-  - Abilitiesction
+- Ability/Categories/Protection
-type: Action
-points: 4 Speed
 ---

-# Divert Attacks
+## Divert Attacks

-**Points**: 4 Speed Points
+>4  Speed
-**Type**: Action

 For one minute, you automatically deflect or dodge any ranged projectile attacks.
-However, on your next turn after you’re attacked with ranged projectiles, all your other actions are hindered.
+However, on your next turn after you're attacked with ranged projectiles, all your other actions are hindered.
+Action to initiate.